|

 palm than an Anthurium due to what is known botanically as "palmatisect"

 leaves.
-These lobes are cut to the base of the leaf and appear very
+These leaflets are cut to the base of the leaf and possess

 to section Dactylophyllium.